 - AWS Transit Gateway: A dedicated gateway for connecting your VPCs, on-premises data centers and other distributed networks.

-- Private Hosted Zones: An AWS Route53 hosted zone enabling Interface VPC Endpoints attached to the Stax Transit VPC which are shared across all VPCs within a Networking Hub.
+- Private Hosted Zones: An Amazon Route 53 hosted zone that enables Interface VPC Endpoints to be attached to the Stax Transit VPC, which are then shared across all VPCs within a Networking Hub.

 Stax gives you the ability to configure egress and ingress services to enable or disable these additional resources: